dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 This kind of extensibility has given rise to great third-party validators such as [Blazored.FluentValidation](https://github.com/Blazored/FluentValidation) which leverages [FluentValidation](https://fluentvalidation.net/).

-If you are interested in learning about this approach, Chris Sainty has written [an in-depth article](https://chrissainty.com/using-fluentvalidation-for-forms-validation-in-razor-components/) explaining how to approach it.
+If you are interested in learning about this, Chris Sainty has written [an in-depth article](https://chrissainty.com/using-fluentvalidation-for-forms-validation-in-razor-components/) explaining how to approach it.

 ## Wrapping it up